mongodb/mongo-spring-session/README.md

 ## Bugs / Feature Requests

 Think you’ve found a bug?
-Want to see a new feature in the drivers?
+Want to see a new feature in the MongoDB Spring Session?
 Please open a case in our issue management tool, JIRA:

 - [Create an account and login](https://jira.mongodb.org).